BtoB (band): Pre-debut

 The group was formed by Cube Entertainment.
 It was stated from the start that Seo Eun-kwang, Lee Min-hyuk, Im Hyun-sik, Jung Il-hoon, and Lee Min-woo were on the list of original members who are waiting to be debuted under the name of "BtoB".
 They appeared on the JTBC sitcom "I Live in Cheongdam-dong" as an aspiring boy band working towards their debut.
 However, Lee Minwoo had dropped out of the list of confirmed members after their first appearance on the sitcom and the fact of him not debuting with BtoB had upset many fans.
-On March 23, 2012, Cube Entertainment had clarified that there were problems with Minwoo's health, resulting in him being unable to blend into the group.
+On March 23, 2012, Cube Entertainment had clarified that there were problems with Lee Min-woo's health, resulting in him being unable to blend into the group.
 Adding on, he would still be a trainee under Cube.
 If he was to recover, he would still get a chance to debut.
-Minwoo was confirmed to debut as a C-Clown member (stage name T.K.) under Yedang Entertainment.
+He was confirmed to debut as a C-Clown member (stage name T.K.) under Yedang Entertainment.